UPCOPY

 C:>upcopy [source_directory] [destination_directory] [-[options]]

-VERY IMPORTANT NOTE: The program can be run with only the source and destination directory on the command line (upcopy a: d:) without using any options.
+VERY IMPORTANT NOTE: The program can be run with only the source and destination directory on the command line (upcopy c: d:) without using any options.
 However, IF the destination is used without an option, the source item on the command line must also be present.
 This is because the source and destination (without options) are positionally specific on the command line.
 This means the source MUST occur before the destination.
 However the reverse is not true.
 You can list the source without an option, and pick up with the -d and other options.
 This capability of running without options is for quick operation (and for lazy people like myself).

 C:>upcopy C:\tmp D:\tmp\old